MicrosoftDocs/customer-insights/ci-docs/engagement-insights/get-started-android.md

             android:value="https://some-endpoint-url.com" />
     ```

 ## Step 3.
-Initialize the SDK from your MainActivity
+Initialize the SDK from MainActivity

+After you initialize the SDK, you can work with events and their properties in the MainActivity environment.

 Java:
 ```java